dvc0310/dashboard/README.md

 ### Running the Data Preprocessor

 The data preprocessor can be run independently to prepare your data before visualization.
-This can be especially useful if you choose to visualize the data through a more user friendly data visualization tool such as **PowerBI** or **Tableau**.
+This can be especially useful if you choose to visualize the data through a more user-friendly data visualization tool such as **PowerBI** or **Tableau**.
 To execute the data preprocessor, provide the necessary file specifications:

 ```bash
 python prepare_data.py --directory "datasets" --outage_file "outage_data.csv" --ppe_file "ppe.xlsx"